cksystemsgroup/scal/tsstack/index.markdown

 is key for high-performance concurrent stacks.
 The graph to the right shows the performance of the TS Stack in comparison with a Treiber Stack and an elimination backoff stack (EB Stack) in a high-contention producer-consumer benchmark on a 64-core AMD Opteron cc-NUMA machine.
-The TS Stack implementation is available as part of the <a href="../">Scal</a> project.
+More information about the TS stack is available in our <a href="ttp://www.cs.uni-salzburg.at/~ck/content/publications/conferences/POPL15-TSStack.pdf">POPL15 paper</a>.
+The TS Stack is implemented as part of the <a href="../">Scal</a> project.

 </p>